 People and Their Duties and Responsibilities

-- Taking a legal “duty of care” to all of the employees, trustees and volunteers to provide them with a safe system of work
+- Taking and exercising legally prescribed “duty of care” for all employees, trustees and volunteers to provide them with safe and risk- free working practices

 - Regularly reviewing, documenting, updating, and communicating working practices and procedures to all paid staff and volunteers

 - Putting in place working practices and procedures identified in risk assessments to reduce risk